Research Handbook on Domestic Violence and Abuse

 9781035300631 Edward Elgar Publishing

-Edited by Mandy Burton, Professor of Socio-Legal Studies, Leicester Law School, University of Leicester, Vanessa Bettinson, Professor of Law, Kayliegh Richardson, Assistant Professor and Ana Speed, Assistant Professor and Solicitor, Northumbria Law School, University of Northumbria, UK
+Edited by Mandy Burton, Professor of Socio-Legal Studies, Leicester Law School, University of Leicester, Vanessa Bettinson, Professor of Law, Kayliegh Richardson, Associate Professor and Ana Speed, Assistant Professor and Solicitor, Northumbria Law School, University of Northumbria, UK

-Publication Date: September 2024 ISBN: 978 1 03530 063 1 Extent: c 500 pp
+Publication Date: 2024 ISBN: 978 1 03530 063 1 Extent: 464 pp

 This Research Handbook examines the evolution of understandings and legal definitions of domestic abuse, illustrating the importance of expanding these beyond physical violence to encompass coercive control.
 Drawing on academic literature, legal doctrine and the lived experiences of victims and survivors, it highlights how responses to domestic abuse can be improved in civil, family and criminal justice systems.